"Star bright, star light,

 The carnation quality is subtle and due to the combination of floral and spice.
 The main odor chemical in a fragrant Carnation flower is "eugenol", this component is found in high concentrations in the essential oil or absolute of clove.

-Read the rest of the review at her blog following the link
+Read the rest of the review at her blog here.

 The illustration we use to illuminate Aurora is a detail of Snow Faerie, an image by Greg, it is featured in his 2009 Calendar titled Divine Nature.
-See more of Greg's artwork at etsy and his website.
+See more of Greg's artwork at his website

-Here is a site which offers a variety of annuals and perennials of Carnations.
-According to Lisa Camasi, the Mini spice and the Valentino mix are noted as fragrant.
+Here is a site which offers carnation seeds, and this one.
+According to an acquaintance, I was told to hunt for the Mini spice and the Valentino mix since they contaie the most fragrance.

-For the largest selection Aurora, in all her guises head on over to the Illuminated Perfume outpost at etsy.
+For the largest selection of Aurora, in all her guises, head on over to the website.

 No comments: